legeek11202/StarNub/README.md

 Planned Features
 ================
 Milestone:
-- Network pass through for internal testing (Netty IO)
+- Plug-ins Frame Work (Java plug-ins (.jars) and potentially LUA Plug-in support)
+- StarNub API

 Milestone:
 - Packet Classes

-Milestone:
-- Plug-ins Frame Work (Java plug-ins (.jars) and potentially LUA Plug-in support)
-- StarNub API

 Milestone
 - Configurable wrapper functionality option.
 	- Full Wrapper (Server Monitor, Network Proxy & Plug-In Loader, Remote Management Console)
-	- Partial Wrapper = Process Monitor Only (Possible Remote Management Console)
+	- Partial Wrapper =(Process Monitor Only (Possible Remote Management Console))

 Milestone:
 - Localization Flexibility (For plug-ins and ability to load from StarNub directory and merge of language files in case a language file is not updated, program will default to english for that string)